 Essentially a wheat farmer, Jannie has long had a passion for viticulture.
-Today he has resurrected the art of wine making as practiced by his grandfather, Ou Jan 'Ligtewyn' whose reputation stemmed from the fact he produced a better quality vintage than normally obtained in the area at the time.
-Jannie Louw is a Hobbyist winemaker.
+Today he has resurrected the art of winemaking as practiced by his grandfather, Ou Jan 'Ligtewyn', whose reputation stemmed from the fact he produced a better quality vintage than normally obtained in the area at the time.
 Jannie's brother makes wine in Paarl at Baardeberg.

-The Farm is around 900 hectares (Sheep, wheat, Cattle, and grapes.)
-70 hectares of grapes.
+The farm is around 900 hectares, with 70 hectares of grapes (the remaining areas farm sheep, cattle and wheat).
 Production about 2,000 cases in total.
 They currently sell 90% of their grapes to Wellington Cellars.